skyseraph/SkillNexus/README.md

 ---

-## What is SkillNexus?
+## What is SkillNexus[Skill Studio]?

 **SkillNexus** is a full-lifecycle studio for AI Skills — from generation to evaluation to evolution.
-You're not just writing prompts; you're systematically cultivating and growing AI capabilities.
+You're not just writing prompts／skill; you're systematically cultivating and growing AI capabilities.

 ```
 Home (Manage)